vortexxxxxxxxxxxx/Misc-School-Work/Operating Systems Fall 2025/OS_Bankers_Algorithm/README.md

 ![snapshot at time T_0](screenshot.png)

 ### Question
-Implement the Banker's algorithm to answer the following question
-- Is the system in a safe-state?
-If *yes*, then what is the safe sequence?
+Implement the Banker's algorithm to answer the following question: Is the system in a safe-state?
+If Yes, then what is the safe sequence?

-### Solution
+### Answer
-The Environment of the system is we have `5` processes and `3` resource types.<br>
+The Environment of the system is we have 5 processes and 3 resource types.<br>
 After running Bankers Algorithm:

 ```bash
 ./bankers system.txt
 ```